Product Liability

 Qualifications

-- Birkdale School, Sheffield
+- Birkdale School, Sheffield.

 - Tax Trainee with Ernst & Young

-- BCL, University College, Oxford
+- University College, Oxford.
+BCL.

-- Inns of Court School of Law
+- Inns of Court School of Law.

-- Called to the Bar
+- Called to the Bar of the Eastern Caribbean Supreme Court, Virgin Islands Circuit.

 Seminars